Kavi1312/bash_assignment/README.md

- Output Message After Saving the Report echo "System information report saved to $output_file" After successfully generating the report, this message is displayed in the terminal, informing the user that the system information has been saved to the file. ummary of the Collected Information:
+ Output Message After Saving the Report echo "System information report saved to $output_file" After successfully generating the report, this message is displayed in the terminal, informing the user that the system information has been saved to the file. summary of the Collected Information:
 System Uptime: Shows how long the system has been running.
 Memory Usage: Displays total, used, and free memory.
 CPU Load: Shows system load averages for the past 1, 5, and 15 minutes.